simplyrucha/InsideSherpa_QuantiumVI/README.md

 <b>Technical notes:</b>

-The project provided a good oppurtunity to work on Plotly graphing libraries.
-But the plots are not rendered by github.
-Hence the below URL's will open the project in nbviewer.
+The project provided a good opportunity to work and learn Plotly graphing libraries.
+Alas, the plots are not rendered by github.
+Hence please access the below given URL's to open the project in nbviewer.

 https://nbviewer.jupyter.org/github/simplyrucha/InsideSherpa_QuantiumVI/blob/master/Chips_Part1.ipynb